 All That Jazz

-Whether you’re a huge fan of jazz or couldn’t name a single jazz song, Jazz & Fizz Bar is the place to be on a Tuesday night!
-Ladies get unlimited house wine while listening to the best live jazz that Abu Dhabi has to offer.
+Whether you’re a huge fan of jazz or couldn’t name a single jazz song, Jazz & Fizz Bar is the place to be from 8pm to midnight on Wednesdays.
+Ladies get three free drinks and 50 percent off food while listening to the best live jazz that Abu Dhabi has to offer.

-Cost: Unlimited free wine and 25 percent off food
+Cost: 3 free drinks and 50 percent off food

 Cost: Free entry